girlscript/winter-of-contributing/Competitive_Programming/C++/Bit Manipulation/bit_manipulation.md

 ## **_Bitwise AND_**

 The bitwise AND operator takes two arguments and performs AND operation on the operands bit by bit.
-The operation will only be 1 when both operands are 1 otherwise it remains 0.
+The operation will be 1 only when both the bits are 1 otherwise it remains 0.

 ![Table](https://i1.wp.com/techvidvan.com/tutorials/wp-content/uploads/sites/2/2019/12/implementation-of-and-operation-on-binary-digits.jpg?resize=341%2C272&ssl=1)